SecurityJosh/DownloadBlocker/README.md

 The JSON data should be minified before setting the registry value, for example by using [this](https://codebeautify.org/jsonminifier) tool.

+**Note: It can take a while for Chrome to apply an updated policy.
+For testing purposes, you may need to go to chrome://policy or edge://policy to check if the policy has been loaded.
+You can also manually reload the policies via the 'Reload Policies' button.
+Note that Edge doesn't appear to display extension configuration settings, but they are actually still loaded.**

 ### Banned Extensions

 The bannedExtensions object supports an array containing either: